 - Solution Deployment Wizards automate deployment and upgrade.
-These wizards also handle solution-specific data integrity. - Configuration Conversion Wizard (not shown in the diagram) provides a user-friendly interface for migrating Genesys configuration data to the 8.0 data format. - Configuration Import Wizard (not shown in the diagram) makes it easier to integrate data from external data sources into the Genesys Configuration Database.
+These wizards also handle solution-specific data integrity. - Configuration Conversion Wizard (CCW) (not shown in the diagram) provides a user-friendly interface for migrating Genesys configuration data to the 8.1 data format.
+Starting in release 8.1.3, CCW also enables you to migrate the Configuration Database to a multi-language format using UTF-8, and to migrate a single-tenant (enterprise) Configuration Database to a hierarchical multi-tenant database.
+Refer to the Genesys Migration Guide for more information about CCW. - Configuration Import Wizard (not shown in the diagram) makes it easier to integrate data from external data sources into the Genesys Configuration Database.
 It provides a user-friendly interface to automatically import agent data from Lightweight Directory Access Protocol (LDAP) and Microsoft Active Directory databases and switch configuration data from various switches.
 The Wizard capabilities also include import and export of configuration data to and from Extensible Markup Language (XML) files, generation of custom reports from the Configuration Database, and comparison of two configuration sets (including import of configuration differences).